 Saturday’s whirlwind of events started with an 8 a.m. breakfast on the Concordia Portland campus.
 Grads and their families and friends gathered in the university’s library lobby to eat and listen to Trish Lichau Shields, Dean of Concordia University – Portland Online.
 Later, the gathering split up into smaller groups for guided tours of the campus.

 “It is very cool to be able to study with students that have a different point of view depending on the different situations they are in,” said online M.Ed. graduate Kris Werner, who brought his wife along to see him participate in the on-campus ceremony.
 “Students in my cohort were in Iowa, New York, Florida, Afghanistan, and I was in Canada.
 So we had all these differing views.”

 Saturday afternoon was dedicated to the Graduate Commencement Ceremony.
 The online students, attired in caps, gowns and academic regalia, were handed their Master of Education degree right along with their on-campus counterparts.
 After the ceremony, tears flowed as the online grads received hugs and congratulations from their family and friends.

 “My wife was incredibly supportive,” said Werner.
 “My dad has wanted me to do a master’s degree for 10 years.”

-Concordia University offers four master degree programs in a cutting edge online learning environment.
-Concordia University Online Master of Education programs can be completed in just one year.
-Best of all, more than 85 percent of students enrolled in Concordia’s online master degree program graduate with their desired degree.
+Concordia Portland offers one-year master degree programs in a cutting-edge online learning environment.
+Best of all, more than 80 percent of students enrolled in Concordia Portland’s online master degree program graduate with their desired degree.